martinthomson/registry-advice/draft-thomson-registry-advice.md

 --- abstract

+RFC 5226 defines procedures for establishing a registry of protocol parameters.
-Strict registration policies for IANA registries are rarely advisable.
+That document contains minimal advice about what policies might be adopted and the implications of those choices.
+This document provides some advice, primarily that strict registration policies for IANA registries are rarely advisable.

 --- middle